 Keeping your child safe

 At Highfield, keeping our pupils safe is a priority.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
-This page offers advice and links to further information to support parents in helping to keep their child safe and support their wellbeing.

 We work closely with outside agencies such as the NSPCC / Childline.
 The NSPCC website has a wealth of information on various ways to keep your child safe for example, how to start a conversation about how to stay safe whilst online or how to talk about the NSPCC's 'underpants rule'.